-Mr. Speaker, can the minister describe what consideration has been given to follow the example set by the Hamlet of Kugaaruk and building shelters out of such readily available structures as sea can shipping containers, at least to provide temporary shelter until such a time as public housing is available?
+Mr. Speaker, can the minister describe what consideration has been given to follow the example set by the Hamlet of Kugaaruk and building shelters out of such readily available structures as sea can shipping containers at least to provide temporary shelter until such a time as public housing is available?
 Thank you, Mr. Speaker.

-Hon.
-Margaret Nakashuk (interpretation): Thank you, Mr. Speaker.
-Thank you, for the question.
-As I mentioned, through the hamlet or NGOs, when they request assistance to sign agreements to start the partnership which is a longer-term arrangement.
+(interpretation): Thank you, Mr. Speaker.
+I also thank you for that question.
+As I mentioned, a hamlet or non-profit organization can request to sign an agreement to start a partnership, which is a longer term arrangement.

-However, in terms of emergency situations requiring an emergency place to stay if they are homeless or have fled their homes where they have no other place, then we have outreach workers in communities in Nunavut who were hired recently.

-They assist in emergency situations within our communities in Nunavut for clients that require emergency assistance to find a place to stay before or in transition, and the outreach workers provide this indispensable work, especially finding hotel rooms if needed, prior to be moved or in transition, so the workers search for places in our communities that can support us in this area.
+However, in terms of emergency situations where homeless individuals or those who have fled domestic violence have no other place to stay, then we have outreach workers in communities who were hired recently.
+They assist in emergency situations within our communities in Nunavut for clients that require emergency assistance to find a place to stay before or in transition.
+The outreach workers provide this indispensable work, especially in finding hotel rooms if needed, prior to the client being moved or in transition.
+The outreach workers search for places in our communities that can support us in this area.
+These are varied tasks, but this is the newest program currently.

-These are varied tasks, but this is the newest program currently, and we have hired workers dealing with this important aspect, as some people have no idea who to turn to for advice or complaints.

-Our departmental workers can be approached to find out more information, especially if the client needs to be sent to another community, or if there is a shelter for homeless people, so if they need to be sent to a shelter, then Family Services prefers just the notification.
+We have hired workers to deal with this important aspect, as some people have no idea who to turn to for advice or complaints.
+Our departmental employees can be approached to get more information, especially if the client needs to be sent to another community or if there is a homeless shelter.
+If they need to be sent to a shelter, then the Department of Family Services prefers to be notified.
 Thank you, Mr. Speaker.

-Speaker: Your final supplementary, Mr. Quqqiaq.
+Speaker: Your second and final supplementary, Mr. Quqqiaq.

 Mr. Quqqiaq: Thank you, Mr. Speaker.
-I firmly believe in helping my constituents, and I fully support their wish to stay in their home community.
-Indeed, all of Nunavummiut deserve to be supported by our government services at home and should have the option not to leave their communities just to go to communities that have shelters.
+I firmly believe in helping my constituents and I fully support their wish to stay in their home community.
+Indeed, all Nunavummiut deserve to be supported by our government services at home and should have the option not to leave their communities just to go to communities that have shelters.

-Mr. Speaker, will the minister commit to looking into what options are available to build shelters that could be temporarily available to homeless people in our communities, at least until adequate public housing is built?
+Mr. Speaker, will the minister commit to looking into what options are available to build shelters that could be temporarily available to homeless people in our communities at least until adequate public housing is built?
 Thank you, Mr. Speaker.

-Hon.
-Margaret Nakashuk (interpretation): Thank you, Mr. Speaker.
-Thank you, for the question.
-In any way the department can support, especially in emergency situations, and at times, we aren't aware or informed that the outreach workers in the communities can support other communities in emergency situations.
-They will look for ways to support individuals, and to look further to work with the hamlet, or through our funds that are available for various organizations.
+(interpretation): Thank you, Mr. Speaker.
+I also thank you for that question.
+I don't think the Department of Family Services has stopped looking for ways to further support homeless people, especially in emergency situations.
+At times, we aren't aware or informed of these situations and so the outreach workers in the communities can support other communities in emergency situations.

-The hamlets are the real base that we rely on as they are aware of the community, and we will certainly work with them with the Department of Family Services.
+The Department of Family Services will continue to look for ways to support individuals and to look further to work with the hamlet or through funds that are available for non-profit organizations.
+The hamlets are the real base that we rely on as they are aware of the community and we will certainly work with them through the Department of Family Services.
 Thank you, Mr. Speaker.

 Speaker: Oral Questions.
-Member for Iqaluit-Tasiluk, Mr. Hickes.
+Member for Igaluit-Tasiluk, Mr. Hickes.